stefanmadalin95/terraform-upskill-program/modules/module-08-final_project/README.md

 ## 🔗 References

-Explore deeper all resources needed to implement this project in [references file](references.md).
+Explore deeper all resources needed to implement this project in [references](references.md).

 ---